Why care about accessibility?

 Screen readers (assistive technologies)

 Screen readers are the core assistive technology for visually impaired or blind users.
 Navigating an improperly designed website with such disabilities is a very different experience, and until you try yourself you might never understand how complicated it can be to do things people take for granted.
-If you want to understand keyboard navigation and screen readers little more, read this article and try it out yourself.
+If you want to understand keyboard navigation and screen readers little more, read an article on the experience and try it out yourself.
 Understanding the user context is the first step to being able to develop and design for their needs.

 Luckily, all major operating systems already have a screen reader included, so you can just open it, follow the basic tutorial, and go on the web.
 Mentioning the tutorial here is not a coincidence.
 Screen readers are powerful tools with a lot of interesting features.
 They allow users to jump to headings, find the closest buttons, and lot more.
 To get better idea of what screen readers can do for a user, take a look at those basic command cheat sheets for voiceOver on Mac or for Windows.